epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-06-16-awesome-modularized-structure.markdown

 _._

 As you can see in above code, we need to return values from the module.
-Thi would be easier by wrapping these values in local variable.
+This would be easier by wrapping these values in local variable.
 You can use any name that you like, now consider name this internal variable as <code>_M</code>.